chukinas/fuzzytable/docs/source/learn_fuzzytable/sort.rst

 Jane        Smith       23-Oct-46
 =========== =========== ============

+Let's extract this table using all the default settings.
+Notice how ``ft.fields`` returns the three fields in the same order they appear in the spreadsheet.

 >>> import fuzzytable
 >>> ft = fuzzytable.FuzzyTable('birthdays.csv')
 >>> [field.name for field in ft.fields]
 ['first_name', 'last_name', 'birthday']

-Now let's extract the table using the field parameter.
-Note how the fields are in the same order as passed to FuzzyTable.
+But now let's extract the table using the ``field`` parameter.
+Notice now how ``ft.fields`` returns the fields in the order as passed to FuzzyTable.

 >>> ft = fuzzytable.FuzzyTable(
 >>>     'birthdays.csv',